 George Double

-Drum tutor and Musical Director
+Drum tutor and Music Director

 George’s playing and recording credits include Dame Shirley Bassey, Grammy Award Winner Jack Jones, Marc Almond, Ruthie Henshall and Kym Mazelle.